 While some of them are studying the new features of Iphone 7, others are preoccupied with more artistic hobbies such as….dancing.
 These cute lemurs are not only talented dancers but also the most colorful animals of their kind.

-Just when I thought that I’ve lost him, we are informed that its time to leave and boarding a small green boat we are now sailing in search of other undiscovered Malagasy treasures.
+Just when I thought that I’ve lost him for forever, we are informed that its time to leave and boarding a small green boat we are now sailing in search of other undiscovered Malagasy treasures.

 “A walk through the national park”